Shergy82/broad-oak-group-ltd/PUSH_NOTIFICATIONS_GUIDE.md

     ```
     **Important:** You must restart your Next.js development server after saving this file.

 3.  **Securely Store Both Keys for the Server:** The **Private Key** is a secret and must not be saved in your code.
-Copy the full command provided by the key generator on the Admin page (it starts with `npx firebase functions:config:set...`) and run it in your terminal.
+Copy the full command provided by the key generator on the Admin page (it starts with `npx firebase functions:config:set...`) and run it in the built-in terminal.
 This securely stores both keys for your Firebase Function.

 ## Step 3: Deploy Your Function

 Finally, deploy the pre-built function to Firebase.
 This makes the server-side code live.
-Run this command from the **root directory** of your project in the terminal:
+Run this command from the **root directory** of your project in the built-in terminal:

 ```bash
 npx firebase deploy --only functions